hpi-swa-lab/squeak-inbox-talk/docs/exposé.md

 # Squeak Inbox Talk – Exposé

-A tool to empower volunteers to contribute features and discussions to Squeak, freeing them from the need of leaving them to do so, and making overall collaboration as live and fluent as possible.
+A tool to empower volunteers to contribute features and discussions to Squeak, freeing them from the need of leaving it to do so, and making overall collaboration as live and fluent as possible.

 ## Applicability